M. ARCH ADMISSIONS FAQs

 Is a laptop required?

-Starting 2012, the department will require students to have a personal laptop.
-For suggestions on purchasing a computer, please visit this link on our College website.
+The deparment requires that students have a personl laptop.
+For suggestions on purchasing a computer, please visit the College website.

 I am applying to the 3+M.Arch program.
 How can I build a portfolio that is competitive when I do not have an architecture background?